Spreads In Tarot – How Cards Are Used In Tarot

 The first card here represents the past.

-With a single card spread, you will just have one single card and it can be either positive or negative.
+With a single card spread, you will have one card, which can be either positive or negative.

 But here, you have five cards.

-So the card first and the second represent the past.
+So, the first card and the second card represent the past.

 The first represents the things which happened deep into the past.